top of page

 My brain exploded when I read this one.
 The novel starts off with Amber in hospital and the reader is led to believe that her husband is somehow involved in what happened to her.
 Amber is most definitely an unreliable narrator, and the reader must put the truth together from Amber’s narration, or at least what Amber serves up to the reader as the truth.

 I must give Feeney’s first novel five stars simply for the construction of such an intricately-woven and layered story.
-I was addicted to the reading experience, taking in every crazy twist and turn until I was left shocked at the end.
+I was addicted to the reading experience from the outset, taking in every crazy twist and turn until I was left shocked at the end.
 I still am not entirely sure of the truth, and that tells me Feeney created a clever, diabolical story.
 Do you have to suspend disbelief?
 Of course!
-Just dive in and do not read any spoilers as the best part is trying to figure things out yourself.
-One note of warning, though, if you do not like books with neatly tied-up endings, Sometimes I lie may drive you crazy!
+Just dive in and do not read any spoilers, as the best part is trying to figure things out yourself.
+If you don't like books with neatly tied-up endings, Sometimes I lie may drive you crazy!
+I still cannot figure it out!

 Rating: ⭐⭐⭐⭐⭐